star-cats/blinky-dome/README.md

  they SHOULD automatically get picked out, but, well, it's a TODO to make sure everything works.

 # Setup for New Developers
 Want to contribute?
-Checkout the code and fire up your IDE (we use IntelliJ, anything that itegrates Gradle builds should work.
+Checkout the code and fire up your IDE (we use IntelliJ, anything that integrates Gradle builds should work.

 ## IntelliJ Setup